pluralsight/guides/author_contest.md

 *The tutorials on this site are open-sourced on Github, which many developers use daily and love.*

-We use MarkDown (rather than WordPress), a simple file format.
-This is a really simple text-based file format that takes around 60 seconds to understand.
-It's really easy to make things bold, italics, code blocks, etc. Markdown is used in many places, such as Github README files.
+We use Markdown (rather than WordPress), a simple file format.
+This is a simple text-based file format that takes around 60 seconds to understand.
+It's easy to make things bold, italics, code blocks, etc. Markdown is used in many places, such as Github README files.
 Even this file is a Markdown file.
 You can help us edit and improve it.

 ## Prize list